-Example: Retirement age of a person born in 2011: 67 + 2 (2011-1977) = $67 + 2 \times 34 = 67 + 68$ Months = 67 + 5 years 8 months the re-reform of the pension system.
+Example: Retirement age of a person born in 2011: 67 + 2 (2011-1977) = 67 + 2 x 34 = 67 + 68 Months = 67 + 5 years 8 months up consisting of delegates of the coalition and opposition parties as well as of representatives of the social partners and other experts in order to arrive at a broader consensus on the way forward for the re-reform of the pension system.
 The decision to abolish the second pillar in January 2016 was upheld despite the controversial debates on compensation for investors, insurance companies and citizens, and the threats that such compensation would get out of hand.
 According to the liquidation scheme, recommended by the expert committee, second-pillar members can choose whether to receive their funds into private bank accounts, with the option of returning the 3% portion back to the first public pillar, or reinvest them into existing third-pillar funds.
 This solution avoided a renationalization of the diverted contribution rate, as the re-reform refrained from a compulsory return of the 3% portion to the first pillar advocated by the Labour and Social Affairs minister.